Therapist

 Will I be covered during the treatment?

+Your comfort level and privacy is of our utmost concern.
 You will be properly draped at all times to keep you warm and comfortable.
-Only the area being worked on will be uncovered.
+Only

 What parts of my body will be massaged?

 You and the practitioner will discuss the desired outcome of the treatment.
 This will determine which parts of your body require massage.
-A typical full
+A

-body treatment will include work on your back, arms, legs, feet, hands, head, neck, gluts, abdominals, and your shoulders.
-You will not be touched on
+typical full body treatment will include work on your back, arms, legs, feet, hands, head, neck, gluts, abdominals, and your shoulders.
+You

-or near your genitals (male or female) or breasts (female).
+will not be touched on or near your genitals (male or female) or breasts (female).

 Will lubricant be used?

 A light oil or lotion may be used to allow the muscle to be worked without causing excessive friction to the skin.
-The lubricants used should hydrate the
+The lubricants used should

-skin and be readily absorbed.
+hydrate the skin and be readily absorbed.
 If you have sensitive skin or skin allergies please tell your practitioner.

 What will the massage feel like?

 It depends on the techniques used.
-In an Orthopedic Massage or Deep Tissue Massage your session will include focus to areas of muscular tension and
+In an Orthopedic Massage or Deep Tissue Massage your session will include focus to areas of muscular

-stokes which will help to calm your nervous system and relax exterior muscle tension.
-As your body becomes relaxed, pressure will gradually be
+with broad, flowing stokes which will help to calm your nervous system and relax exterior muscle tension.
+As your muscles becomes

-increased to relax specific areas and relieve areas of muscular tension.
-You should communicate immediately if you feel any discomfort so that
+relaxed, pressure will gradually be increased to specific areas and relieve areas of muscular tension.
+You should communicate immediately

-another approach may be taken.
-Massage and bodywork are most effective when your body is not resisting.
+if you feel any discomfort so that another approach may be taken.
+Massage and bodywork are most effective when your body is not

 Are there different kinds of massage and bodywork?

-There are numerous type of massage and bodywork; various techniques utilize different stokes, including basic rubbing stokes, rocking movement,
+There are numerous type of massage and bodywork; various techniques utilize different stokes, including basic rubbing stokes, rocking

 How long will the sessions last?